 --Pat Rooney - tap dances to "When Irish Eyes Are Smiling."

 --At beginning of show, Ed Introduces a few 1957 Miss Universe pageant contestants: Miss Iceland, Israel, Sweden, Canada, Austria (Vienna), Belgium, France, Morocco

 --Equestrian on horse gets horse to do Polka, The March, Viennese Waltz to George Cohan music.

-Ninth Anniversary special broadcast from the Outdoor Marine Theater at Jones Beach, N.Y.
+Ninth Anniversary Show - broadcast from the Marine Amphitheater at Jones Beach, Long Island, NY

 --Johnny Mathis - "It's Not For Me To Say."

 --Rusty Draper - "Freight Train."